mhum/nfs-dynamic-dns/README.md

 # NearlyFreeSpeech.NET Dynamic DNS
-This script will update the A DNS record for a subdomain at [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net) with the public IP address for the machine the script runs on.
-Run this script on a server in which the public IP address is dynamic and changes so your subdomain is always up to date.
+This script will update the A DNS record for a domain/subdomain at [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net) with the public IP address for the machine the script runs on.
+Run this script on a server in which the public IP address is dynamic and changes so your domain is always up to date.

 ## How It Works
 There are two steps to this script.
 First, it retrieves the configured IP address for the subdomain, the current public